aws-samples/aws-modernization-with-snyk-security/content/040_snyk_codesuite/03_index_ecr.md

 > Note: Snyk also supports images using packages from those distributions but without the associated package manager, such as Distroless images.

+## Automated Integration with Amazon Elastic Container Registry (ECR) service

+Snyk offers customers a seamless means of enabling an ECR integration published as an official [AWS Quick Start](https://aws.amazon.com/quickstart/architecture/snyk-security/).
+This option may be used instead of the manual process detailed below.

-## Integration with Amazon Elastic Container Registry (ECR) service
+## Manual Integration with Amazon Elastic Container Registry (ECR) service

-In order to integrated ECR with Snyk, you need to first create AWS IAM permissions which allows Snyk to interact with Docker images in ECR.
+In order to integrate ECR with Snyk, you need to first create AWS IAM permissions which allows Snyk to interact with Docker images in ECR.

 ### Building IAM role using AWS console
 1. Login to your AWS console, go to IAM service.